 First, let’s discuss the difference between an optometrist and an ophthalmologist.
-An optometrist is a Doctor of Optometry (DO), but not a medical doctor.
+An optometrist is a Doctor of Optometry (OD), but not a medical doctor.
 An optometrist can examine eyes and prescribe glasses and contact lenses as well as certain medications, but is not trained to address all eye problems or diseases.

 An ophthalmologist, on the other hand, is a medical doctor who specializes in the medical and surgical treatment of eye injuries and eye diseases.
-They are either medical doctors (MDs) or doctors of osteopathy (ODs).
+They are either medical doctors (MDs) or doctors of osteopathy (DOs).
 This is important because about one-third of patients do not realize there is a difference between the types of doctors.